lightstep/opentelemetry-prometheus-sidecar/README.md

 Likewise, these fields can be accessed using `--diagnostics.endpoint`, `--diagnostics.header`, `--diagnostics.timeout`, and `--diagnostics.attribute`.

 #### Log levels

 The Prometheus sidecar provides options for logging in the case of diagnoising an issue.
 * We recommend starting with setting the `--log.level` to be `debug`, `info`, `warn`, `error`.
 * Additional options are available to set the output format of the logs (`--log.format` to be `logfmt` or `json`), and the number of logs to recorded (`--log.verbose` to be `0` for off, `1` for some, `2` for more)

 #### Disabling Diagnostics

-To disable diagnostics there are two flags to set.
-To disable supervisor diagnostics which sends traces, set `--disable-supervisor` to `true` and to disable subordinate diagnostics which sends metrics `--disable-diagnostics` to `true`.
+To disable diagnostics, set `--disable-diagnostics` to `true`.

 ### Diagnostic Outputs

 The Prometheus Sidecar has two main processes, the supervisor and a subordinate process.
-Diagnostic traces are sent from the supervisor process and diagnostic metrics are sent from the subordinate process.
+Diagnostic traces are sent from the supervisor process to monitor lifecycle events and diagnostic metrics are sent from the subordinate process.

 #### Sidecar Supervisor Tracing

 Traces from the supervisor process are most helpful for diagnosing unknown problems.
 It signals lifecycle events and captures the stderr, attaching it to the trace.

 The sidecar will output spans from its supervisor process with service.name=`opentelemetry-prometheus-sidecar-supervisor`.
 There are two kinds of spans: operation=`health-client` and operation=`shutdown-report`.
 These spans are also tagged with the attribute `sidecar-health` with values `ok`, `not yet ready` or `first time ready`.

-#### Sidecar Subordinate Metrics
+#### Sidecar Metrics

 Metrics from the subordinate process can help identify issues once the first metrics are successfully written.
-There are 3 host/runtime metrics and 9 internal metrics.
+There are three standard host and runtime metrics to monitor:

 **Host and Runtime Metrics**
 1. process.cpu.time, with tag (state:user,sys)